-Be One Fellowship holds to a standard of Essential Biblical doctrines.
+Be One Ministries and Fellowship holds to a standard of Essential Biblical doctrines.
 These are taught throughout the Bible and are consistent with most if not all those groups who claim to follow Yeshua (Jesus) as the messiah.

 Our overriding philosophy when it comes to the topic of doctrine is as follows:

 "In essentials unity, in non-essentials liberty, in all things charity (love)"

 Listed here then are the essentials of our beliefs.